rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 dnf install ninja-build libtool autoconf automake cmake gcc gcc-c++ make pkgconfig unzip patch gettext curl
 ```

-Once we have installed the necessary packages we need to download the Neovim sources, sources that are distributed with *Git*.
-In our example we will have a folder already created for the purpose in `/home/user/lab/build`.
+Once we have installed the necessary packages we need to download the Neovim sources that are distributed with *Git*.
+In our example we will have a folder already created for this purpose in `/home/user/lab/build`.
 Adapt your commands according to the structure you choose.

-The Neovim clone by default is synchronized with the Neovim development branch (currently the 8.0), to compile the stable version we will have to switch to the corresponding branch before cloning with:
+The Neovim clone, by default, is synchronized with the Neovim development branch (at the time of this writing,  version 8.0).
+To compile the stable version we will have to switch to the corresponding branch before cloning with:

 ```bash
 cd ~/lab/build